Karl Bernat Jr., MD, and Andrea Caplea, MD, MPH

 At Duke Primary Care, adults have a choice between doctors specializing in family medicine or internal medicine.
 In many ways, these types of doctors are similar: Their common goal is to help you protect and improve your health.
 But there are differences in their training and the types of patients they see.

-Dr. Andrea Caplea, MD, MPH, a family medicine doctor at Duke Primary Care Wellesley in Cary, and Dr. Karl Bernat Jr., MD, an internal medicine doctor at Duke Primary Care Midtown in Raleigh, each provided perspectives on their type of medical practice.
+Dr. Andrea Caplea, MD, MPH, a family medicine doctor at Duke Primary Care Wellesley in Cary, and Dr. Karl Bernat Jr., MD, an internal medicine doctor at Duke Primary Care Heritage Internal Medicine in Wake Forest, each provided perspectives on their type of medical practice.

 What Kinds of Patients Do You See?